A Geometric Perspective on Diffusion Models

 \section{Visualization of High Dimensional Trajectory}

-In this section, we present several viewpoints to inspect the trajectory of probability flow ODE in high-dimensional space.
-We follow the experimental settings of a recent and influential framework called EDMs \cite{karras2022edm}.
-Specifically, we focus on a forward VE SDE with $\rmdx =\sqrt{2t} \, \rmd \bfw_t$ and its empirical ODE as \eqref{eq:epf_ode} for sampling.
-We mostly take unconditional generation on the CIFAR-10 dataset as an example to demonstrate our observations.
-The conclusions also hold on other datasets (such as LSUN Cat, LSUN Bedroom) and other model settings (such as conditional generation, various network architectures).
+In this section, we present several tools to inspect the trajectory of probability flow ODE in high-dimensional space.
+We mostly take unconditional generation on CIFAR-10 as an example to demonstrate our observations.
+The conclusions also hold on other datasets (such as LSUN, ImageNet) and other model settings (such as conditional generation, various network architectures).
 More results and implementation details are provided in Appendix~\ref{app:exp}.